 For many hundreds of years the main

-Koh Samui revolved around fishing and the harvesting of tropical
+economy of Koh Samui revolved around fishing and the harvesting of tropical

 plants and fruits, especially coconuts as they were able to grow and flourish

 in the warm, sunny, tropical climate.

 It was during the early 1960’s that the first tourists started to visit the island, many of whom considered themselves to be ‘hippies’ on the trail to Kathmandu in search of enlightenment.